Go to ewuu.nl

 Research Line: Circular Safe Hospitals / Seed Call: i4CS October 2024

-This project aims to conduct a comprehensive analysis of the most used consumables, both in terms of quantity and costs, within hospital and university laboratories.
-We define “laboratory consumables” as a collection of commonly used disposable materials such as pipettes, pipette tips, tubes, and other single-use plastics, as well as essential reagents including ethanol, phosphate-buffered saline (PBS), extraction kits, and cell culture media.
+This project involves a comprehensive analysis of the most used consumables, within hospital and university laboratories.
+We define “laboratory consumables” as a collection of commonly used disposable materials such as pipettes, pipette tips, tubes, and other single-use plastics, as well as essential reagents including ethanol, extraction kits, and cell culture media.
 By leveraging procurement data, the project seeks to identify scope 3 emission hotspots and generate actionable insights for more sustainable practices, including alternatives to commonly used laboratory consumables.

 Objectives and route to impact